bobovski66/Precalculus/README.md

 Course materials, interactive demos, and labs for Precalculus I.

-The organizing idea is to treat **functions as data** — point clouds with a constraint — and to introduce each function family through data of a characteristic shape.
+The organizing idea is to treat **functions as data** and to introduce each function family through data of a characteristic shape.

 ## Lecture Notes and Labs